North Macedonia: NATO accession

+EU path

-In March 2020, after the ratification process by all NATO members was completed, North Macedonia acceded to NATO, becoming the 30th member state.
-The same month, the leaders of the European Union formally gave approval to North Macedonia to begin talks to join the EU.
+In March 2020, the leaders of the European Union formally gave approval to North Macedonia to begin talks to join the EU.
 On 17 November 2020, Bulgaria refused to approve the European Union's negotiation framework for North Macedonia, effectively blocking the official start of accession talks with this country.
 The explanation from the Bulgarian side was: no implementation of the friendship treaty from 2017, state-supported hate speech, minority claims, and an "ongoing nation-building process" based on historical negationism of the Bulgarian identity, culture and legacy in the broader region of Macedonia.
 The veto received condemnation by intellectuals from both states and criticism from international observers.

 Protests broke out in July 2022, organised by the opposition parties, over the French proposal for the accession of North Macedonia to the EU.
 The accession talks for the accession of North Macedonia to the EU officially began in the same month, after the French proposal was passed by the Assembly of North Macedonia.

 The 2023 European Commission Progress Report has cited the unfulfilled constitutional changes, as the primary reasons for the blocking of the further country's accession path.
 The EU's intention regarding the country's accession seems unclear, excluding desire to maintain its geopolitical influence here, countering the Chinese and Russian impact in the Western Balkans.
 On 25 September 2024, the EU announced the separation of Albania from North Macedonia on the EU accession path, due to the disputes between North Macedonia and Bulgaria.
 Following the decision, the EU opened negotiations on the first chapters with Albania separately on October 15, 2024.